Beyond Physical Training: The Role of Sports Visualization in Endurance Racing (2023)

 When I feel tired or overwhelmed, I repeat positive affirmations to myself, reminding myself of my strengths and abilities.
 I also remind myself of the mental picture that I created before the race, visualizing myself completing each step of the race successfully.
 This definitely helps me push through any challenges that may come my way.

-For example, tracking our running speed, splits, and heart rate can help us visualize how hard we are pushing ourselves and if we need to adjust our race plan.
+For example, using a good triathlon watch can help a ton.
+By tracking our running speed, splits, and heart rate we can help us visualize how hard we are pushing ourselves and if we need to adjust our race plan.
+I purposely use a marathon pacing chart to strive to be faster.
 Additionally, tracking our physical performance over time can give us valuable insight into what works best for us.
 This data-driven approach to visualization helps us set realistic goals and prepare properly for race day.

 Before any race, I always look at my past workout data to help my visualization.
 I look at the times and distances of previous races, as well as any other important metrics.
-I use this data to create a mental picture of the race that is based on reality.
-By using data to inform visualization, I am able to prepare myself for the race more effectively.
+This helps me create a mental picture of the race that is based on reality.

 Conclusion